vbookshelf/Offline-PDF-Redactor/README.md

 # Offline PDF Redactor
-A minimalist browser based offline PDF redactor.
+A minimalist browser based single-file PDF redactor that audits its own ouput.

-Download a single HTML file, open it in your browser, redact sensitive information, and export a sanitized PDF.

-- No installation
-- No uploads
-- No accounts
-- No analytics
-- No AI
-- Open source